What is your cat’s poop telling you about your pet’s health?

 Never feed supplements, medicines or herbs meant for human consumption.
 It’s scary how easy it is to overdose a little cat and is even more dangerous when the supplement wasn’t meant for them in the first place.

 Our Daily Cat Powder is not a “one-size-fits-all” approach because every cat has a unique gut environment.
-We choose the correct strain of probiotic and dose it exactly right for cats.
+We choose the correct strain of probiotic (S. boulardii for cats) and add it at the exact right dosage for feline gut health.
 This probiotic doesn’t try to replace anything or work against the cat’s system.
 Instead, it normalizes your cat’s own digestive bacteria.

 This will keep her healthy during good times and ease her back to health the natural way when there’s a problem.
 (And did you know that, for every tub you buy, we give a tub to animals in need via our domestic and international giving programs?)